 If you are unable to meet your child on time after school due to unforeseen circumstances, please telephone the office to advise us of this.
-Please tell your child that if at any time you are not where he/she expects to meet you after school, then he/she should come back into school and find a member of the office staff, or a teacher who will then try to contact you, the office is staffed between the hours of 8.00 am until 4.30 pm.
-If you have not arrived by 4pm we will place your child in twilight club, where they will be cared for until you arrive.
+Please tell your child that if at any time you are not where he/she expects to meet you after school, then he/she should come back into school and find a member of the office staff, or a teacher who will then try to contact you, the office is staffed between the hours of 8.30am until 4.00 pm.
+If you have not arrived by 4pm we will place your child in twilight club, where they will be cared for until you arrive but this will incur a childcare cost.